IbtisamZ/Task-manager/README.md

 # Task manager app using React js

-In this crud project, we create a task manager app to add, edit and delete tasks from a to-do list.
+In this crud project, we create a task manager application to add, edit and delete tasks from a to-do list.

 ---
 This project was created using [Create React App](https://github.com/facebook/create-react-app).